-Institutions funded in the 2019-24 RFP that decide to stop participating in HEOP will be phased out from HEOP.
-The phase-out plan between SED and the IHE must continue to include full-need packaging to allow remaining HEOP students to be supported for up to four years beyond the end of the initial contract period or until all remaining HEOP students graduate/transfer/ exhaust eligibility, whichever is sooner.
+Institutions funded in the 2024-29 RFP that decide to stop participating in HEOP will be phased out from HEOP.
+The phase-out plan between SED and the IHE must continue to include full-need packaging to allow remaining HEOP students to be supported for up to four years beyond the end of the initial contract period or until all remaining HEOP students graduate/transfer/exhaust eligibility, whichever is sooner.
 During the phase-out period, the institution must still provide all support services mandated by the RFP and may continue to use HEOP funds for this purpose, if approved by SED as part of the phase-out plan.
-During this period an institution cannot recruit any new students.
+During this period an institution cannot recruit any new students; however, they can accept returning students with NYSED's prior approval, provided that the students can graduate within the phase-out period.